E-Sh4rk/PokeGlitzer/README.md

 Then:
 - On Windows, just open `PokeGlitzer.sln` using Visual Studio 2022
 - On Linux/MacOS, you should be able to build it with the command `dotnet build PokeGlitzer.sln -c Release`

+## Credits

+Sprites are taken from https://github.com/msikma/pokesprite/tree/master

+Some pokemon data is taken from https://github.com/kwsch/PKHeX